The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 PPC is not SEO.
 Here’s Why…

-When you move those keywords to Pay Per Click, however, you start to run into problems.
+When you move those keywords to Pay Per Click, you start to run into problems.

 In SEO, when we say “Keyword,” we just mean “what someone typed into Google.”